Oh Hell Yeah… let’s get this party started!!

 I understand that this may seem elementary but you will be shocked at how many people get this question wrong.

 More importantly, you yourself might not truly understand the real definition of exercise.
 But in order to get the body you want this must be the very first thing you understand.

 This might actually shock you, but exercise is not sport.
 That’s right, marathon running, swimming, playing tennis, basketball, even surfing and martial arts like kickboxing or boxing are sports—they are not a strength training and conditioning exercise routine.
 What do I mean?

 Let’s start at the beginning:

 There is sport and there is exercise—the two are very different.
 We often mistake one for the other between many people have taken up recreational sport activities as a way to stay active and fit—using a sport as a form of “exercise.”
-However, sports are not your exercise routine.
+However, sports are not your exercise or training routine.

 Recreational sports like swimming, running, playing tennis or basketball are activities or, sometimes, hobbies.
 Your exercise routine is the strength and conditioning regiment used to get you in shape for your sport and to help you fortify your body and avoid injury from your sport, as well as in your life.